An enlarged prostate is a condition that many men suffer from, but few wish to talk about it.

-While an enlarged prostate doesn’t necessarily mean you have prostate cancer, it could be a result of BPH (benign prostatic hyperplasia).
+While an enlarged prostate doesn’t necessarily mean you have prostate cancer, it could result from BPH (benign prostatic hyperplasia).

-An enlarged prostate can result in painful and embarrassing urinary problems, so to give you a hand, here are the 5 signs and symptoms of BPH to watch out for.
+An enlarged prostate can result in painful and embarrassing urinary problems.
+So to give you a hand, here are the 6 signs of prostate problems and symptoms of BPH to watch out for.

 1) Frequency and Urgency

 Many of us find ourselves woken by an overactive bladder, and while this might happen once in a while, men with an enlarged prostate will experience frequent urination.